emirakts0/Toyota-32Bit-POS-Project/README.md

 * The project requires PostgreSQL with pre-configured language settings.
 This database is used to store and manage service records.
 #### Redis
 * Used for temporarily storing products added to the bag and PDF files.
 A default Redis setup without additional configuration is sufficient.
-* It is defined as default in the docker.compose file.
+* It is defined as default in the docker-compose.yml file.
 #### RabbitMQ
 * Used extensively throughout the project for messaging.
 A default RabbitMQ setup without additional configuration is sufficient, as necessary settings are configured within Spring.
-* It is defined as default in the docker.compose file.
+* It is defined as default in the docker-compose.yml file.

 ---